Puggetty/synitynetwork/README.md

 ### Improvements
 You can see in the source code that a lot has been commented out.
 I am playing with getting the crafting table GUI up with the recipe displayed.
 I can do it but people can take the items and then it crashes the server.
 I just need to find a way to fix this.
+It also uses a depreciated method, this needs to be changed.
 Another thing I could do is allow the items to be changed in a config file.

 ### Download